 Gunshot wounds, domestic violence and child abuse, as well as other forms of physical assault commonly cause a TBI.
 Shaken baby syndrome, in particular, is a common cause of TBI in infants due to violent shaking.

 TBIs can also be caused by injuries that occur in a number of sports.
 Most notably, professional and college football have been fraught with major concerns around repeated head trauma that can cause irreparable damage to a player’s brain.
 However, soccer, boxing, baseball, lacrosse, skateboarding, hockey, and other high-impact sports can also result in a TBI.

 With regard to active-duty military personnel, explosive blasts and combat-related injuries often contribute to a TBI.
 Penetrating wounds, severe blows to the head with shrapnel or debris, and falls or bodily collisions with objects following a blast can traumatically injure the brain.

 Severe complications resulting from a TBI can occur almost immediately or relatively soon after an injury has occurred.
 Brain injuries increase a patient’s risk of developing more severe complications, including:

 Following a TBI, a person can slip into a coma.
 When in a coma, the person is unconscious, unaware of anything around them, and unable to respond.
 This is typically the result of widespread damage to all parts of the brain and can last for a few days to weeks.
 In the event a coma lasts longer, the person may enter into a vegetative state.

 If the damage is widespread, the brain can go into a vegetative state.
-In this state, while the person is unaware of their surroundings, they may open their eyes, make noises, or move slightly.
+In this state, the person is unaware of their surroundings, but they may open their eyes, make noises, or move slightly.
 While it is possible for a vegetative state to become permanent over time, individuals can also progress to a minimally conscious state.

 Minimally Conscious State